Must applicants submit a GRE score report?

 Do applicants need to send a transcript from every school attended?

 Students are expected to submit unofficial transcripts of all schools attended with their application through ApplyWeb/CollegeNET.
 Official transcripts sent either by mail or electronically must be sent to the Rackham Graduate School.
 The department does not need a secondary set of transcripts.
 Official transcripts are required for an admission decision to be made.
+Transcripts are generally added to a student's application file within 7-10 business days of the Rackham Graduate School receiving the official transcripts.
+Please send official transcripts at least two weeks before the application deadline.

 Should I submit a transcript if I'm enrolled for the fall term?